How Insurance Companies Assess Car Damage After an Accident

 When does insurance declare a car a total loss instead of repairing it?

 If repair costs exceed a certain percentage of your vehicle's actual cash value (ACV), your insurer will declare it a total loss.
-The threshold varies by state — ranging from 60% to 100% — while many states use a Total Loss Formula (TLF) instead of a fixed percentage.
-Total loss frequency climbed to a record 23.1% of all auto physical damage claims in 2026, driven by rising vehicle complexity, ADAS repair costs, and pricier parts.
+The threshold varies by state — ranging from 50% (Nevada) to 100% (Colorado, Texas) — while many states use a Total Loss Formula (TLF) instead of a fixed percentage.
+Total loss frequency reached a record 23.1% of all auto physical damage claims for full-year 2025, driven by rising vehicle complexity, ADAS repair costs, and an average repair bill of $4,818.
 Learn more about total loss determinations and how to negotiate a better payout.

 Is it worth hiring an independent appraiser to dispute my damage estimate?

 It depends on the dollar amount in dispute.
-Independent appraisers typically charge $85 to $700 for repair dispute assessments, with diminished value reports running $350 to $699.
+Independent appraisers typically charge $250–$750 for repair dispute assessments, with diminished value reports running $350–$699.
 If the gap between the insurer's estimate and the shop's estimate is significantly larger than that fee, it's almost always worth it.
 An independent appraisal provides documented, professional evidence that strengthens your negotiating position and supports the appraisal clause process — and it's far less expensive than hiring an attorney or going to court.
-In Washington State, if the final appraisal award exceeds the insurer's offer by $500 or more, the insurer is required to cover your appraisal costs entirely.
+In Texas, the newly mandated binding appraisal clause (effective January 2026 for new/renewed policies) makes this process even more accessible for policyholders disputing claim amounts.

 Compare Car Insurance Rates in Ohio